Lech Kaczyński: Domestic policy

 In his first public speech as president-elect, Kaczyński said that his presidency would pursue the task of ameliorating the Republic, a process which he said would consist of "purging various pathologies from our life, most prominently crime [...], particularly criminal corruption – that entire, great rush to obtain unjust enrichment, a rush that is poisoning society, [and preventing the state from ensuring] elementary social security, health security, basic conditions for the development of the family [and] the security of commerce and the basic conditions for economic development."

-During his inauguration he stated several goals he would pursue during his presidency.
-Among those concerning internal affairs were: increasing social solidarity in Poland, bringing justice to those who were responsible for, or were affected by communist crimes in the People's Republic of Poland, fighting corruption, providing security in economy, and safety for development of family.
+During his inauguration, he stated several goals he would pursue during his presidency.
+Among those concerning internal affairs were: increasing social solidarity in Poland, bringing justice to those who were responsible for, or were affected by, communist crimes in the People's Republic of Poland, fighting corruption, providing security in the economy, and ensuring the safety of the development of the family.
 Kaczyński also stated that he would seek to abolish economic inequalities between various regions of Poland.
-In his speech he also emphasized combining modernization with tradition and remembering the teachings of Pope John Paul II.
+In his speech, he also emphasised combining modernisation with tradition and remembering the teachings of Pope John Paul II.

 On 21 December 2008, Kaczyński became the first Polish head of state to visit a Polish synagogue and to attend religious services held there.
 His attendance coincided with the first night of Hanukkah.

 Kaczyński supported the reintroducing the death penalty in Poland, clashing with the European Union over the issue in 2006.